ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 ---
-title: "VMware logs forwarding to a Logs Data Plateform stream"
+title: "Pushing logs from VMware on OVHcloud to Logs Data Platform"
 excerpt: "Find out how to enable Hosted Private Cloud VMware on OVHcloud logs forwarding to a Logs Data Platform stream"
 updated: 2024-06-26
 ---